 Since COVID-19, 16.2% of Asians reported experiencing racial discrimination.

 30% of Koreans have been racially abused, the highest proportion among all Asians, followed by Chinese (22.3%).
 The Race Relations Commissioner Meng Foon said the figure was “very concerning”.

 Meng said, "I feel gutted and sad that people are receiving discrimination and racism.
 It doesn't matter what the numbers are.
 It's really important that we continue to try and implement progress in systems and education to eliminate racism."

 "It's good to have an analysis report on mental health and discrimination.
 I think there's a lot of work to do ahead of us.
 It's good to know where we can actually target our resources to support mental health."

-He said, “On a percentage base, it's relatively small which means we're on the way to achieving racial harmony, however if you translate this number into a population-based number, that's around 84,000 adult population of Asian ethnicity which could still be counted as serious."
+He said, “On a percentage base, it's relatively small which means we're on the way to achieving racial harmony, however, if you translate this number into a population-based number, that's around 84,000 adult population of Asian ethnicity which could still be counted as serious."

-05 Almost half Chinese experience racial discrimination
+05 Almost half of Chinese experience racial discrimination

 The overall results are hugely different from the mental health survey carried out by the Health Promotion (HPA) in 2018.